nSpire-02/Python-Coding-HSG-NYT-Bestsellers/README.md

 * The first function is the search by the title of the book.
 The program asks the user for a string input and then returns the subset of books that fulfill the criteria.
 The search is conducted for case-insensitive substrings of a string.
 All books from the subset will be displayed in alphabetical order with the following information: title, author and date it reached number 1.
-If the user selects an invalid input the program will display an appropriate message.
+If the user selects an invalid input, the program will display an appropriate message.

 * The second function is the search by the author of the book.
 The program asks the user for a string input and then returns the subset of books that fulfill the criteria.
 The search is conducted for case-insensitive substrings of a string.
 All books from the subset will be displayed in alphabetical order with the following information: title, author and date it reached number 1.